saucelabs/forwarder/CONTRIBUTION.md

 It is always best to discuss your plans beforehand, to ensure that your contribution is in line with our goals.

 - Create a topic branch from where you want to base your work.
-This is usually master.
+This is usually main.
 - Open a new pull request, label it `work in progress` and outline what you will be contributing
 - When creating a pull request, its description should reference the corresponding issue id.
 - Make commits of logical units.